 Offer assistance.
 Offer to help the company during the two-week transition.
 You might offer to train a new employee, for example, or to write a description of your daily work responsibilities and/or unfinished projects for your successor.

 Ask any questions.
 This is also an opportunity to ask any questions about compensation or benefits, such as where or when you will receive your last paycheck.
-You should send the email to both your employer and to the Human Resources office.
+You should send the email to your employer and the Human Resources office.
 Human Resources will be able to answer these kinds of questions.